Empowering Association Professionals to Rise, Rebuild, and Renew

 To qualify, applicants must:

-- Be an association professional—or preparing to re-enter the field
+- Be an association professional (Membership is not required)—or preparing to re-enter the field

 - Demonstrate financial need tied to employment changes (reduced hours, job loss, or funding cuts)